What Is a Job Interview For?

 Employer Functions: What Interviewers Need to Know

-Employers want answers to three core questions: Can you do the work?
+Employers are using the interview to answer three critical questions: Can you do the work?
 Will you do the work?
 Will you fit?
+Indeed+1

 Candidate Functions: What You Should Achieve